zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ####Public Speaking at MPCafé
 Public speaking is a core skill of life, and of the MPC.
 MPCafé is practice.
 Writing and public speaking serve different purposes.
 [Read this essay to understand why](http://paulgraham.com/speak.html).
 Put simply, writing generates, clarifies, and organizes ideas.
 Speaking convinces, entertains, and inspires action.
 A creator needs both.

-Your book review or essay should be a clean and accurate exposition of your ideas and reading.
+Your written work like a book review or essay should be a clean and accurate exposition of your ideas and reading.
 But your MPCafé presentation is your chance to engage more creatively with the ideas.
 These are not book reports or 'class presentations' like middle school.
 Get critical with the ideas.
 Put your own spin on them.
 Express an argument, point out something insightful or strange.

 By default, everyone gives a 5-7 minute TED-talk style lecture on the subject.
 But MPCafé has an open format.
 You can do nearly anything you want.
 You have to stand in front of the crowd will all eyes on you.
 But what you do is up to you.